PatrickVLy/e-commerce-backend/README.md

 <a name="usage"></a>
 ## Usage
-In Insomnia, once youve connected to the server by running ```node server.js``` in the command line, you can start sending GET/PUT/POST/DELETE requests the database should show or update with the requests you've made
+In Insomnia, once you've connected to the server by running ```node server.js``` in the command line, you can start sending GET/PUT/POST/DELETE requests and the database should show or update with the requests you've made

 <a name="contributing"></a>
 ## Contributing